-"Raw" water refers to untreated water that is drawn into the treatment plant from the two source wells.
-During 2020, Total Coliform bacteria were detected in 3 out of 107 samples taken from Well #1 and none were detected in samples taken from Well #2.
-None of the samples indicated the presence of E.coli bacteria.
+"Raw" water refers to untreated water drawn into the treatment plant from two wells.
+During 2023, there were no Total Coliform or E.coli bacteria detected in any of raw water samples from Well #1 and Well #2, based on 144 samples taken.

 Treated water is tested weekly as it leaves the plant and enters the distribution system.
 Routine samples are also taken within the distribution system to verify water quality throughout the supply network.
-During 2020, there were no (0) samples of Richmond West treated or distributed water that indicated the presence of Total Coliform bacteria or E.coli bacteria.
+During 2023, there were no (0) samples of Richmond West treated or distributed water that indicated the presence of Total Coliform bacteria or E.coli bacteria.

-Table 1a Summary of microbiological test results for Richmond West treated anddistributed water during 2020 cfu=colony forming units
+Table 1a Summary of microbiological test results for Richmond West treated and distributed water during 2023 cfu=colony forming units

-Parameter Number of treated water samples taken Number of positive test results Number of distribution samples taken Number of positive test results Total coliform bacteria (cfu/100mL) 106 0 106 0 E. coli bacteria (cfu/100mL) 106 0 106 0
+Parameter Number of treated water samples taken Number of positive test results Number of distribution samples taken Number of positive test results Total coliform bacteria (cfu/100mL) 72 0 125 0 E. coli bacteria (cfu/100mL) 72 0 125 0

 HPC (heterotrophic plate count) bacteria represent a broad spectrum of environmental aerobic bacteria that indicate biological growth.
 They are not harmful to humans and are therefore not considered to represent adverse drinking water quality.
 However, they are useful as operational indicators for the presence of biological (ie. biofilm) growth on the inside surface of a pipe or watermain.
-An operational limit of 500 (cfu/mL) has been established as a target for drinking water systems in Ontario.
-During 2020, there was 1 out of 105 distribution samples and 1 out of 105 treated water samples that exceeded the operational target.
+An operational limit of 500 cfu/mL has been established as a target for drinking water systems in Ontario.
+During 2023, There were no samples of treated water above the HPC operational target of 500 cfu/mL however one (1) distributed water sample exceeded this threshold.

 The treated and distribution water microbiological results for HPC bacteria are summarized in the table below.

-Table 1b Summary of the heterotrophic plate count (HPC) bacteria test results forRichmond West treated and distribution samples taken during 2020.
+Table 1b Summary of the heterotrophic plate count (HPC) bacteria test results for Richmond West treated and distribution samples taken during 2023.

-Parameter Number of treated water samples taken Range of test results Number of distribution samples taken Range of test results HPC bacteria (cfu/mL) 105 0 - 3000 105 0 - 750 cfu=colony forming units
+Parameter Number of treated water samples taken Range of test results Number of distribution samples taken Range of test results HPC bacteria (cfu/mL) 72 0 - 60 125 0 - 860 cfu=colony forming units

 Operational: For the Richmond West Well System, continuous on-line analyzers are used to measure and record important process parameters such as chlorine and turbidity.
 In addition, a water treatment operator visits the site twice per week to conduct routine operational tests in order to verify water quality and make adjustments to the treatment process.
-The 2020 test results for turbidity and chlorine are summarized in the table below.
-During 2020, all operational tests of treated water complied with safe drinking water standards.
+The 2023 test results for turbidity and chlorine are summarized in the table below.
+During 2023, all operational tests of treated water complied with safe drinking water standards.

-Table 2 Summary of operational testing performed for Richmond West treated waterduring 2020
+Table 2 Summary of operational testing performed for Richmond West treated water during 2023

-Parameter Average value Range of values (min - max) Number of samples Turbidity 0.32 NTU 0.17 - 1.06 NTU 106
+Parameter Average value Range of values (min - max) Number of samples

+Turbidity 0.28 NTU 0.16 - 0.71 NTU 89

+Total Chlorine 1.20 mg/L 0.73 - 1.78 mg/L 72